-- 1) After loading the filter modules and making all the connections, the first step is to perform a water and/or buffer rinse of the system directing the permeate to the waste.
-This step should be performed on both the isolation and concentration systems. - 2) After the rinse, direct the permeate lines back to the retentate tanks in both systems so no concentration occurs prior to establishing the desired shear rate and performing the transmembrane pressure (TMP) optimization procedure.
-See Process Optimization on page 7 of this procedure.

-IMPORTANT: Do not permit the permeate line to come in contact with the retentate fluid.
-This can contaminate the permeate pool in later samples.

-- 3) Slowly increase the flow rate of the isolation system recirculation pump to the calculated rate from step 6 in the previous section or the optimal flow rate determined in the Process Optimization process. - 4) Start with the backpressure at zero.
+- 1) After loading the filter modules and making all the connections, the first step is to perform a water and/or buffer rinse of the system directing the permeate to the waste. - 2) After the rinse, direct the permeate line back to the retentate tank so no concentration occurs prior to establishing the desired shear rate and performing the transmembrane pressure (TMP) optimization procedure. - IMPORTANT: Do not permit the permeate line to come in contact with the retentate fluid.
+This can contaminate the permeate pool in later samples. - 3) Slowly increase the flow rate recirculation pump to the calculated rate from step 7 above. - 4) Start with the backpressure at zero.
 The inlet pressure should be at least 5 psig (0.3 bar) and remain below 12 psig (0.8 bar).
 If the inlet pressure is above 12 psig (0.8 bar), the recirculation flow rate should be reduced such that the inlet pressure remains below 12 psig (0.8 bar).
 If the inlet pressure is less than 5 psig, then slight backpressure can be added until the inlet pressure increases to 5 psig.
-Table 4 provides typical TMP values for the different membranes used in SmartFlowTM TFF filter modules. - 5) Begin concentrating. - a) Remove the permeate lines from the retentate tank of the isoaltion process and place them in the permeate vessel. - b) Wait until about 5% of the starting retentate volume has passed through the membrane to the permeate to take the initial samples of the retentate and permeate. - c) Take permeate and retentate samples when each additional concentration factor is reached. - d) When each sample is taken, record the permeate flow rate using a graduated cylinder, scale, or flow meter.
+Table 5 provides typical TMP values for the different membranes used in SmartFlowTM TFF filter modules. - 5) Begin Concentrating. - a) Remove the permeate lines from the retentate tank and place them in the permeate vessel. - b) Wait until about 5% of the starting retentate volume has passed through the membrane to the permeate to take the initial samples of the retentate and permeate. - c) Take permeate and retentate samples when each additional concentration factor is reached. - d) When each sample is taken, record the permeate flow rate using a graduated cylinder, scale, or flow meter. - 6) Once the desired concentration factor is reached in the isolation process, record the volume remaining the in the retentate of the isolation loop. - a) The remaining volume in the retentate can be calculated by subtracting the permeate volume and retentate volume samples from the starting volumes.